 Procedure:

 When employees plan to work from home, this procedure must be followed: Employees file a request through email at least one days in advance.
 Their managers must approve their request considering all elements we mentioned above.
 If the work from home arrangement spans for more than a week, managers and team members should meet to discuss details and set specific goals, schedules and deadlines.
-Employees who need to work from home for unforeseen reasons (e.g. illness or temporary difficult commute) should file their request as soon as possible, so managers can consider and approve it.
+Employees who need to work from home for unforeseen reasons (e.g., illness or temporary difficult commute) should file their request as soon as possible, so managers can consider and approve it.

 Policy Compliance